telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_arcgis_featuretable_sink.md

 [Top](#top)

 ### <a name="section1.2"></a>Mapping `NGSIEvent`s to ArcGis
-ArcGis stores data in it's  own databases using it's own data organization, you can checkout this info Reading Feature Table details at Argis server, Such organization is exploited by `NGSIArcgisFeatureTableSink` each time a `NGSIEvent` is going to be persisted.
+ArcGis stores data in it's  own databases using it's own data organization, you can checkout this info Reading Feature Table details at Arcgis server, Such organization is exploited by `NGSIArcgisFeatureTableSink` each time a `NGSIEvent` is going to be persisted.
-Argis feature tables must be provisioned before sending entities.
+Arcgis feature tables must be provisioned before sending entities.

 [Top](#top)